 Acute lymphocytic leukemia

 Acute lymphocytic leukemia (ALL) is also called acute lymphoblastic leukemia.
 The term acute means that the leukemia grows quickly, and if not treated, could be fatal in a few months.
 People with chronic leukemias can live years without treatment.
 Lymphocytic means it develops from early forms of lymphocytes, a type of white blood cell.
 This is different from acute myeloid leukemia (AML), which starts in other blood cell types found in the bone marrow.
-To learn about AML, please see our document Leukemia--Acute Myeloid.
+To learn about AML, see Leukemia--Acute Myeloid.

 Other types of cancer that start in lymphocytes are known as lymphomas (non-Hodgkin lymphoma and Hodgkin disease).
 The main difference between these types of cancers is that the cancer cells in ALL are mainly in the bone marrow and blood (although they may spread to other places), while lymphomas are mainly in lymph nodes or other organs.
-For more information on lymphomas, see our documents Non-Hodgkin Lymphoma and Hodgkin Disease.
+For more information on lymphomas, see Non-Hodgkin Lymphoma and Hodgkin Disease.

 Leukemia starts in the bone marrow and then moves into the blood where it can spread to other parts of the body such as the lymph nodes, spleen, liver, central nervous system (brain and spinal cord), and other organs.
 Other types of cancer can start in these organs and then spread to the bone marrow (or elsewhere).
 Those cancers are not leukemia.
 Both children and adults can get leukemia.

 ALL isn’t the only kind of leukemia.
 There are 4 main types of leukemia: